The Ultimate Guide to Building a Production-Grade Node.js Backend in 2025

 Modern Tooling Choices

-- Zod - Runtime type validation
+- Zod – Runtime validation and shared types in the types layer.

-- Winston - Structured logging
+- Winston – Structured logging.

 API Examples